-8.BUSINESS COMBINATION AND GOODWILL
+8. BUSINESS COMBINATION AND GOODWILL

-On January 31, 2022, the Company acquired certain assets of Gorelick Brothers Capital ("GBC"), including a 60% interest in GBC's asset and property management business (the "GBC Acquisition").
-The 60% interest in GBC's asset and property management business was acquired by the Operating Company for consideration of \$30.0 million (total implied value of \$50.0 million) with 50% paid in cash and 50% with 694,412 Class A Units of the Operating Company, which was based on an average of the Company's closing stock price prior to the closing of the transaction.
+On January 31, 2022, the Company acquired certain assets of Gorelick Brothers Capital ("GBC"), including a60% interest in GBC's asset and property management business (the "GBC Acquisition").
+The 60% interest in GBC's asset and property management business was acquired by the Operating Company for consideration of \$0.0 million (total implied value of \$50.0 million) with 50% paid in cash and 50% with 694,412 Class A Units of the Operating Company, which was based on a 15-day average of the Company's closing stock price prior to the closing of the transaction.
 Upon consummation of the GBC Acquisition, (i) the GBC team and Bridge launched a single-family rental ("SFR") strategy on the Bridge platform, (ii) Bridge and the former key principals of GBC formed and jointly own a new SFR investment manager within Bridge, and (iii) Bridge and the former GBC principals completed a \$660.0 million recapitalization of a portfolio comprising more than 2,700 homes in 14 markets, concentrated in the Sunbelt and certain Midwest markets of the United States.
-The Operating Company now indirectly owns a 60% majority of the newly created Bridge SFR investment manager, and the former principals of GBC own the remaining 40%.
+The Operating Company now indirectly owns £60% majority of the newly created Bridge SFR investment manager, and the former principals of GBC own the remaining 40%.

 A majority of the fair value of the purchase consideration was attributed to goodwill, with synergies expected to accrue from the vertically integrated Bridge SFR investment strategy.
 As part of the transaction, approximately \$1.0 million of liabilities were assumed by the Operating Company as consideration for the purchase price.
+As of June 30, 2022, the remaining balance of the liabilities was \$0.5 million.
 The number of Class A Units of the Operating Company that were transferred to GBC as a portion of the total consideration was based on an average closing price of the Company's Class A common stock from January 13, 2022 through January 27, 2022.
 Class A Units of the Operating Company are exchangeable on a one-for-one basis with Class A common stock, subject to certain conditions.